 Hyper Text Markup Language, or HTML, is the standard markup language-a language designed for the processing, definition, and presentation of text-for creating webpages.
-It structures a document using pairs of tags that surround and define content.
+It provides a document with structure and is composed of pairs of tags to surround and define various types of content.
 Opening tags have a tag name surrounded by angle brackets (<tag-name>).
 The companion closing tag looks the same, but with a forward slash before the tag name (</tag-name>).
 A list of all current HTML tags can be found at http://htmldog.com/reference/htmltags.